Alex-Hache/ctrlnnmod/README.md

 ## Geotorch backend
 Finally the parametrizations involving Positive (Semi-) Definite (PSD) matrices are built using the [geotorch](https://github.com/lezcano/geotorch) library.
-An extended version is included in this library since the right inverse methods requiring solving different LMIs cvxpy is now needed.
+Since the right inverse methods now involve solving a LMI, cvxpy is now needed, an extended version is then included in this library.

 ## Experiments framework